What you Need to Know About WebRTC Security

-The recent group FaceTime bug is an example of how video conferences can become compromised.
-Although in that case the FaceTime group calling feature was disabled and a fix was quickly released, it does raise questions about video conferencing security.
+In 2019 the group FaceTime bug was an example of how video conferences could become compromised.
+Although in that case the FaceTime group calling feature was disabled and a fix was quickly released, it raised questions about video conferencing security.

 With video conferencing being a valuable and important part of doing business, it is vital for organizations to choose a secure video solution.
 When it comes to communications security, Web Real-Time Communication (WebRTC) is one of the best live video streaming options out there.
 Let’s explore how this technology was architected so that you can be confident that your conversations and information are kept safe.